Academic Programs

 Certificate Guidelines

-The definitions listed below describe types of certificate programs in the USG.
-These definitions are the same as those used in reporting data to the federal government.
-In the definitions, pre-baccalaureate (undergraduate), post-baccalaureate (graduate), post-master’s, and post-first professional, refer to the level of courses in the curriculum, not the qualifications or background of the student.
+In the following definitions, pre-baccalaureate (undergraduate), post-baccalaureate (graduate), post-master’s, and post-first professional, refer to the level of courses in the curriculum, not the qualifications or background of the student.

 • Pre-Baccalaureate (Undergraduate) Certificates